aiden0z/Flask-Thriftclient/README.md

 ## Transport

-thrift endpoints are defined in the configuration variable **THRIFTCLIENT_TRANSPORT** as an URL.
+Thrift endpoints are defined in the configuration variable THRIFTCLIENT_TRANSPORT as an URL.
 The default transport is tcp://localhost:9090

 Available url schemes are:

 tcp: use TCP socket as transport, you have to define the server address and port.
 If the port isn't defined, 9090 will be used

 Example: